iambenzo/hadbase/README.md

 #### Control Cluster From Web UI

-> Web UI access isn't currently working in Windows 10 (Works fine in Linux).
+> Web UI access isn't currently working in Windows 10, so you'll have to stick to using the hbase shell (Works fine in Linux).
 If you can fix, feel free to send a pull request :)

 ###### Access From Parent Computer of Docker Container

 Check IP address in master container
 ```
 $ ip a